This reflective method will help you understand problems and discover better solutions.

 You can gather infinite numbers of groups.
 Each team should have 5-7 people.

-Start with a simple issue for the team to familiarize themselves with this approach.
+Start with a simple issue for the team to use to familiarize themselves with this approach.
 Practice, practice, practice, and the team will incorporate this practice as something natural to address more complex problems.

 The “What, So What, Now What” exercise has three stages.
 The progression reduces misunderstandings, drives alignment, and fuels the team toward a shared solution.